-- The CRS-200 has twin, independent AC power supplies - Normal traffic paths are maintained, error free, when AC power is removed - A Traffic modem Interface can be completely removed from the CRS-200, with its cables still attached, and traffic will be not be interrupted - Traffic Modem Interfaces (TMI) and the Redundant Modem Interface (RMI) can be replaced without disturbing other traffic circuits.
+- The CRS-200 has twin, independent AC power supplies - Normal traffic paths are maintained, error free, when AC power is removed - A Traffic Modem Interface can be completely removed from the CRS-200, with its cables still attached, and traffic will be not be interrupted - Traffic Modem Interfaces (TMI) and the Redundant Modem Interface (RMI) can be replaced without disturbing other traffic circuits and the traffic modems may be in local or remote mode.
+All of the modems are connected to the CRS-200 Protection Switch via a single 25-pin cable (which connects, data, alarms, and an RS232 link).
+The RS232 link permits the CRS-200 to determine and store a modem's configuration, and to send a chosen configuration to the Redundant Modem.

-When operating with a single up/downconverter, the system comprises a maximum of 10 traffic modems, a redundant modem, and the CRS-200.
+When operating with a single up/downconverter, the system comprises a maximum of 10 Traffic Modems, a Redundant Modem, and the CRS-200 Protection Switch.
 All IF inputs and outputs are passively split and combined.
-The redundant modem is in remote control mode, and the traffic modems may be in local or remote mode.
-All of the modems are connected to the CRS-200 via a single 25-pin cable (which connects, data, alarms, and an RS232 link).
-The RS232 link permits the CRS-200 to determine and store a modem's configuration, and to send a chosen configuration to the redundant modem.
+The redundant modem is in remote control mode,

-IF switching is distributed - each modem has an internal RF relay, which is normally under the control of the modem's internal software.
+IF switching is distributed - each Modem has an internal RF relay, which is normally under the control of the Modem's internal software.
 However, there is a direct hardware connection that over-rides the processor setting, and turns the carrier off.
-All the transmit outputs of the modems are connected to a passive IF combiner, and the IF outputs from a traffic or redundant modem can be enabled or disabled via a hardware command from the CRS-200.
-For the receive IF, all of the traffic modems, and the redundant modem are fed with identical signals from a passive IF distribution system.
-In this way, the edundant modem can demodulate any of the input carriers going to the traffic modems.
+All the transmit outputs of the modems are connected to a passive IF combiner, and the IF outputs from a Traffic or Redundant Modem can be enabled or disabled via a hardware command from the CRS-200.
+For the receive IF, all of the Traffic Modems, and the Redundant Modem are fed with identical signals from a passive IF distribution system.
+In this way, the Redundant Modem can demodulate any of the input carriers going to the Traffic Modems.

-The data and clock signals, to and from a traffic modem, are routed through a TMI, via a set of relays.
-This is arranged so that the de-energised (unpowered) state connects the data signals directly through to the traffic modem.
+The data and clock signals, to and from a Traffic Modem, are routed through a Traffic Modem Interface (TMI), via a set of relays.
+This is arranged so that the de-energised (unpowered) state connects the data signals directly through to the Traffic Modem.
 If the power supplies to the system are lost, or if a TMI carrying traffic is removed, no interruption of the traffic will take place.
-It should also be noted that in normal circumstances, where the redundant modem is not in service, no data is carried through the CRS-200 backplane - all data is routed via the TMI.
+It should also be noted that in normal circumstances, where the Redundant Modem is not in service, no data is carried through the CRS-200 backplane - all data is routed via the TMI.

-A key feature of the CRS-200 architecture is its ability to let the redundant modem 'bridge' a traffic modem.
-A copy of the data and clock signals feeding a particular modem can be selectively routed to the redundant modem, and the RX IF can be tuned to receive any selected carrier.
-This has the advantage that no external test equipment is needed to determine the health of the redundant modem - live traffic is used at all times to verify performance.
+A key feature of the CRS-200 architecture is its ability to let the Redundant Modem 'bridge' a Traffic Modem.
+A copy of the data and clock signals feeding a particular Modem can be selectively routed to the Redundant Modem, and the RX IF can be tuned to receive any selected carrier.
+This has the advantage that no external test equipment is needed to determine the health of the Redundant Modem - live traffic is used at all times to verify performance.

 The CRS-200 is fully modular in construction.
 All replaceable modules insert into slots in the rear.
 This includes the Controller, PSU's, TMI's and the RMI.
-Power consumption is below 25 W for a fully populated switch, so no fan cooling is required.
+Power consumption is below 25 watts for a fully populated Switch, and hence no fan cooling is required.

-Connection to the traffic modems and the redundant modem is simple - a single cable is required for each modem, which carries all data signals, alarm information, and remote control interfaces.
+Connection to the Traffic Modems and the Redundant Modem is remarkably simple - a single cable is required for each modem, which carries all data signals, alarm information, and remote control interfaces.
 This simplifies rack cabling, and reduces the number of potential failure points.

-Chapter 2.
-PHYSICAL DESCRIPTION
+4 PHYSICAL DESCRIPTION